tntmod54321/zdb-recover/README.md

                         output file to write
-  -X, --overwrite       overwrite output file if exists -t, --truenas         use this flag if your ZFS install is on Truenas
+  -X, --overwrite       overwrite output file if exists -t, --truenas         use this flag if your ZFS install is on Truenas --debug               use this flag to print debug informations
 ```

 ## Example command